StephaneWamba/Syntera/docs/CONTRIBUTING.md

 ### Contributor License Agreement

-By contributing to Syntera, you agree that your contributions will be licensed under the same license as the project (MIT License).
+By contributing to Syntera, you agree that your contributions will be licensed under the same license as the project (GNU General Public License v3.0).

-### Code of Conduct

-**Expected Behavior:**
-- Be respectful and inclusive
-- Focus on constructive feedback
-- Help newcomers learn
-- Maintain professional communication

-**Unacceptable Behavior:**
-- Harassment or discrimination
-- Personal attacks
-- Spam or off-topic content
-- Sharing private information

 ---